What is the AQTIS Buyback Process?

 AQTIS is creating a flexible ecosystem which means there will be periods where buybacks rise and fall depending on protocol performance.

-The model we are currently working towards is: We aim to allocate 50% of the protocol performance minus our commitments for backing yield, liquidity pool management and price range maintenance.
-This will equate to around 15% of the performance generated by the AQTIS protocol per year that will be available for buybacks.
-We’ve broken down this number further below.
+The model we are currently working towards is: We aim to allocate a variable % of the protocol performance minus our commitments for backing yield, liquidity pool management and price range maintenance.

 Wave goodbye to empty value tokens.
 At AQTIS we have deterministic token value, which we aim to build on over time.